The dog days of summer are here. There’s less daylight. But summer’s heat continues. And this old beekeeper takes things a little slower as:

 - and the forest fires continue to fill the air with smoke

-My bees, near the Platte River, have more than enough water to drink as it’s sent downstream from our reservoirs to quench thirsty Midwest corn and soybeans.
-And those bees that don’t like river water can get a nice drink of city water from a garden hose. 🙂
+My bees, near the Platte River, have more than enough water.
+And those bees that don’t like river water can get a city water from a garden hose. 🙂